DeepanshKhurana/reverse-geolocate-r/README.md

 # reverse-geolocate-r
-A simple function to reverse geolocate latitude and longitude in R and get a dataframe with City, Location, State and Country.
+A simple function to reverse geolocate latitude and longitude in R and get a dataframe with City, State, Country, and Pin Code.

 # About